mcsee/Software-Design-Articles/Articles/Opinion/Maxi Contieri on Clean Code, Refactoring, and Test-Driven Development/readme.md

 ![Maxi Contieri on Clean Code, Refactoring, and Test-Driven Development](Maxi%20Contieri%20on%20Clean%20Code,%20Refactoring,%20and%20Test-Driven%20Development.jpg)

+> TL;DR: A Quick interview on clean code

 This Slack AMA discussion by Limarc Ambalina, Arthur Tkachenko, Amy Tom, Muhammad Bilal, Natasha, David, and I occurred in Slogging's official #amas channel, and has been edited for readability.